MrRichDean/DeanAndDaughtersStore/README.md

 This should create the db.
 Go to your new DeanAndDaughtersLtd db and open up a new query windown.
-Copy the script within the SQL Scripts folder named "Create Database Table.sql"
+Copy the script within the SQL Scripts folder named "Create Database Table.sql" and run this query.
+Your book

 API
 - Once you have cloned the repo, please go to C:\*YourGitHubRoot*\DeanAndDaughtersStore\Store.Api and run the Store.sln